jeremybatesDC/vueGridBaseballCard/README.md

 -- i already have an apple dev account it seems -- upgrading xcode now...
 The vue3 feature of making it "easier to target native" seems to have evaporated

 ### 2nd release

+if features expland, consider adding Pica or an even more proven canvas image resizer that addresses the many image quality issues that arise when doing this for first time yourself but what about zoom/crop? since my mom already asked for that fnctionality, and i was thinking about it, maybe there is a single solution. https://github.com/blueimp/JavaScript-Load-Image -- only problem is that the file is huge (176kb unpacked) Pica is also enormous

 tabs the Vue way: https://codepen.io/team/Vue/pen/jOPjZOe ASIDE & FOOTER!